ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2022-08-30-adversarial-splits.md

-In this blog post, I want to discuss **alternative ways to split our datasets to provide more realistic performance.** I will call all methods under this umbrella as **adversarial splits**.[^1] I also want to use this opportunity to introduce my **Python library for adversarial splits called** [**vs-split**](https://github.com/ljvmiranda921/vs-split) (vs. as in "versus").
-I will be using this for the code snippets and demo.
-Lastly, note that some examples are geared towards NLP, as I'm familiar with this domain.
+In this blog post, I want to discuss **alternative ways to split our datasets to provide more realistic performance.** I will call all methods under this umbrella as **adversarial splits**.[^1] Lastly, note that some examples are geared towards NLP, as I'm familiar with this domain.

 ## Splitting by maximizing divergence